CloudAndHeat/talks/2018/hassle-free-kubernetes-on-openstack/PITCHME.md

 - Come on top of ReplicaSets, manage their lifecycle
 - Add rolling updates and simple rollbacks

+Note:
+- Update Manifest file to a launch Rolling Update

 ---

 ### Rolling Updates